St. John's Board of Trade to meet with federal economic minister over business concerns | CBC News

 The chair of the board of trade said it's important for businesses to stay positive even through these trying times but believes they will get through this.

-"People in Newfoundland have been through hell before, whether it be going back as far as World War II or depressions or great fires."
+"People in Newfoundland have been through hell before, whether it be going back as far as World War II or depressions or great fires," said Wadden.

 "We can get through this stuff but they have to try and stay positive and they also need the assistance from the feds."